Hanging Hyena

 We have a more advanced substitution cipher workbench which can help you work with keyed caesar ciphers and mixed alphabet ciphers.
 We also have a Rot13 Cipher Decoder which addresses a narrow case of the caesar cipher system (where the code shift = 13).
 The atbash cipher is another narrow case of a shift cipher concept (specifically, a reversed ciphertext alphabet, so alternating direction as well).
 Check these out if you're trying to crack a video game cipher, like a treasure trails osrs cipher.
 Works for word scramble puzzles as well.

 The A1z26 cipher is actually not a real substitution cipher; each letter is replaced by its numeric equivalent.
-That just a basic encoding.
+That is just basic encoding.

 We have transposition cipher tools as well.
 These help you shuffle letters around in patterns and blocks to obfuscate the mapping.
 The simple form of this is a rotation cipher; more advanced versions combine a transposition cipher with a mixed alphabet cipher to create a cipher that is capable of resisting a brute force attack.